-Until the student achieves and documents competency in any given procedure, that procedure must be carried out under the direct supervision of a registered technologist.

-The JRCERT defines direct supervision as student supervision by a qualified radiographer who:
+Until the student achieves and documents competency in any given procedure, that procedure must be carried out under the direct supervision of a registered sonographer.
+Direct supervision assures patient safety and proper educational practices.
+Direct supervision is defined as student supervision by a qualified sonographer who:

-- reviews the procedure in relation to the student's achievement, - evaluates the condition of the patient in relation to the student's knowledge, - is physically present during the conduct of the procedure, and - reviews and approves the procedure and/or image.
+- reviews the procedure in relation to the student's achievement, - evaluates the condition of the patient in relation to the student's knowledge - is physically present during the conduct of the procedure, and reviews and approves the procedure and/or image